2003 Mid-south derecho

-The Mid-South Derecho of 2003 was a severe derecho event that affected parts of the Southern United States, particularly southwestern Tennessee and northern Mississippi, including the Memphis metropolitan area.
+The mid-south derecho of 2003 was a severe derecho event that affected parts of the southern United States, particularly southwestern Tennessee and northern Mississippi, including the Memphis metropolitan area.
 It left 7 people dead and enormous damage across the region.

 Storm

 On July 22, 2003, a progressive derecho with straight-line winds in excess of 100 miles per hour (160 km/h) struck Crittenden, DeSoto, Fayette, and Shelby Counties, including the city of Memphis.
+Severe damage was reported throughout the city.
 Surrounding counties also reported damage.
 The storm passed through the area between 6 and 7 am.

 Impact

 Over 300,000 homes, 70% of Shelby County, were left without power in the wake of the storm.
 Two individuals were left dead as a direct result of the storm, with several more deaths due to fires caused by unattended candles or generator accidents.

 This storm was very similar to the derecho that went through Kansas City, Missouri in June 1982, as well as one that hit St. Louis, Missouri on July 19, 2006.